We help you, the entrepreneurship instructor, tackle your biggest challenges:

-FREE report on, “Challenges entrepreneurship instructors face when teaching students how to pitch investors.”
+To learn how we help you address these challenges, check out our FREE report on, “Challenges entrepreneurship instructors face.”
 Click this button to access:

 Jim Kyung-Soo Liew, Ph.D., Assistant Professor